Gyross/valjean-nnet/README.md

 Tests the network against inputfile

-Training set files are binary files with the format: number of inputs (integer) number of outputs (integer) example1 example2 etc.
+Training set files are binary files with the format:
+- number of inputs (integer)
+- number of outputs (integer)
+- example1
+- example2
+- etc.

 where each example consists of the list of inputs (floats) followed by the list of expected outputs (floats).

+To generate the example training set:

+make generator

+./generator test_data

+then test_data will contain the testing data.
+Use a neural network with 2 inputs and 2 outputs to use this training set.